AliKarimov/Buffalo-Blockchain/README.md

 Advantages:
-1. Decentralization: Fortuna Blockchain offers a robust, decentralized platform, eliminating the need for intermediaries and ensuring that power rests in the hands of the community.
+1. Decentralization: Buffalo Blockchain offers a robust, decentralized platform, eliminating the need for intermediaries and ensuring that power rests in the hands of the community.
 2. Community-Driven Development: The architecture allows for active community involvement, from decision-making to the execution of new features, ensuring that the project continuously evolves according to user needs.
 3. Tokenomics: Our well-thought-out tokenomics ensures incentives for all stakeholders, from miners to marketers, enhancing the project's long-term sustainability.
 4. Future Expansion: Plans for interoperability through swaps and bridges with different blockchains are in place, guaranteeing that Fortuna will remain versatile and adaptive.